Blog

 My first Chrome extension

-TL;DR Extensions are not hard, reverse-engineering the web page you extend is hard.
-There're some gotchas though.
-I'm developing software for almost 20 years now but I've never developed a real Chrome extension.
+TL;DR Extensions are not hard; reverse-engineering the web page you extend is hard.
+There are some gotchas, though.
+I have been developing software for almost 20 years but have never developed a real Chrome extension.
 The technology behind it is called WebExtensions API and it is a cross-browser …

 File system layout for your SaaS web application